 Field Education 3.
 Contacts all parties (field education and student Representative services representative(s), faculty liaison, MSW Director, Advisor, and the student) to schedule a mutually agreed time for the review meeting.
 4. The student is informed that they can bring one support person (i.e. fellow student or someone from outside of school) to the meeting.
 The student must indicate their intention to bring a support person in advance of the review meeting.
-They will be then be asked to sign a FERPA waiver for the support person as the student's confidential academic information will be discussed in the meeting.
+They will then be asked to sign a FERPA waiver for the support person as the student's confidential academic information will be discussed in the meeting.
 The support person is not an active participant in the meeting.
 Students may not bring an attorney to represent them, and if they do so, the meeting will be cancelled and the student and attorney will be referred to the SUNY Office of General Counsel.
 5. Shares a copy of the Field Performance Evaluation if available and the Field Liaison Summary Report with all identified parties at least 5 academic days prior to the meeting.
-Representative(s) from Field 6.
-Meet to discuss the circumstances of the failure or Education, Student Services, potential failure, and to obtain student feedback.
-The MSW Director, Faculty student is given opportunity to address each of the issues Liaison, and Student identified.
-Once the discussion is completed the student (Advisor may attend at their will be excused from the room. discretion.)
+Student Services 6.
+Once the review meeting is scheduled, a hold is placed on the student's account to prevent resignation from Representative the field course.
 Representative(s) from Field 7.
-Based on the information presented, those present Education, Student Services, deliberate and determine whether the student will have the MSW Director, Faculty option to repeat the field course and if so whether hours can carry forward.
-A determination is made about the Liaison grade.
+Meet to discuss the circumstances of the failure or Education.
+Student Services. potential failure, and to obtain student feedback.
+The student is given an opportunity to address each of the MSW Director, Faculty Liaison, and Student issues identified.
+Once the discussion is completed the (Advisor may attend at their student will be excused from the room. discretion.)
+Representative(s) from Field 8.
+Based on the circumstances and information presented, Education, Student Services, those present at the review meeting deliberate and MSW Director, Faculty determine whether the student will have the option to Liaison repeat the field course and if so whether hours can carry forward.
+A determination is made about the grade.
 The DFE is responsible for assigning the grade in Hub.
-A second failure of the field course automatically results in dismissal.
+The group will consider the student's progress in attainment of the necessary competencies in their field setting and will consider the Code of Ethics and CSWE competencies.
+A second failure of a field course will automatically result in dismissal from the program.